History of Airbus: 2000–2014: European Aeronautic Defence and Space Company NV

 In 2003, Airbus and the Kaskol Group created an Airbus Engineering centre in Russia, which started with 30 engineers and since has emerged as a model of success for Airbus' globalisation strategy.
 It was the first engineering facility to open in Europe outside the company's home countries.
 Equipped with state-of-the-art communications equipment and linked with Airbus engineering sites in France and Germany, the facility performs extensive work in disciplines such as fuselage structure, stress, system installation and design.
 In 2011, the centre employs some 200 engineers who have completed over 30 large-scale projects for the A320, the A330/A340 and the A380 programmes.
 Russian engineers also performed more than half of all design work on the A330-200F freighter, with its activity related to fuselage structure design, floor grids installation and junctions design.
 The centre currently is involved in the A320neo Sharklets design development and numerous design works for the A350 XWB programme.

-On 6 April 2006 BAE Systems planned to sell its 20% share in Airbus, then "conservatively valued" at €3.5 billion (US$4.17 billion).
-Analysts suggested the move to make partnerships with U.S. firms more feasible, in both financial and political terms.
+On 6 April 2006 BAE Systems announced its intention to sell its 20% share in Airbus, then "conservatively valued" at €3.5 billion (US$4.17 billion).
+Analysts suggested the decision was to make partnerships with U.S. firms more feasible, in both financial and political terms.
 BAE originally sought to agree on a price with EADS through an informal process.
 Due to lengthy negotiations and disagreements over price, BAE exercised its put option, which saw investment bank Rothschild appointed to give an independent valuation.

-In June 2006 Airbus was embroiled in significant international controversy over an announcement of further delays in the delivery of its A380.
+In June 2006 Airbus was embroiled in controversy over an announcement of further delays in the delivery of its A380.
 Following the announcement the value of associated stock plunged by up to 25% in a matter of days, although it soon recovered afterwards.
 Allegations of insider trading on the part of Noël Forgeard, CEO of EADS, its majority corporate parent, promptly followed.
 The loss of associated value was of grave concern to BAE, press described a "furious row" between BAE and EADS, with BAE believing the announcement was designed to depress the value of its share.
 A French shareholder group filed a class action lawsuit against EADS for failing to inform investors of the financial implications of the A380 delays while airlines awaiting deliveries demanded compensation.
 As a result, EADS chief Noël Forgeard and Airbus CEO Gustav Humbert resigned on 2 July 2006.